 Your Screenshots will now be stored in the new location that you entered in the address bar.
 If you wish to revert back any changes to the location, you can navigate to the same window and click on the Restore Defaults button.

-Change the Default File Format for Screenshots in Windows
+How to Change the Default Screenshot File Format in Windows PC

 Screenshots captured in Windows are saved in the .png file format by default, but if you prefer working with any other file format there are a couple of ways you can save your screenshots in other file formats.